gy65896/FVessel/README.md

 `02_Image+xml` contains 7625 maritime images and the corresponding xml files for target detection network training.
 This dataset has only one class `vessel`.

 ## Download
-We only public four videos of `01_Video+AIS` in the FVessel dataset.
+We only publish four video and AIS data from `01_Video+AIS`.
 If you need more datasets, please contact us.
 链接：https://pan.baidu.com/s/1XsAKYynboPdTx_VJdchCww
 提取码：dfdz